thu-ml/tianshou/tianshou/core/mcts/README.md

 From the leaf node to the root node, update all nodes that have been passed in this iteration.

-#### For action nodes
+#### For observation nodes

-For each action node, a V value is returned by its child observation node.
-Then add this value (might be multiplied by a discouting factor gamma) with the expected_reward for this action node to get a new value.
-The new value is used to update this node.
+For each observation node, a Q value is returned by its child observation node.
+Then add this value (might be multiplied by a discouting factor gamma) with the stored expected one step reward for this action node to get a new value.
+The new value is used to update the parameters for the child action node.

 For UCT methods, the new value is add to W. Then add 1 to N. Q and U can be calculated out.

 For Thompson Sampling, the new value is treated as a sample to update the posterior distribution.

-Then return the new value to its parent observation node.
+Then return the new value to its parent state node.

-#### For observation nodes
+#### For action nodes

-For an observation node, a Q value is returned by its child action node.
+For an action node, a Q value is returned by its child state node.

 For UCT, calculate the new averaged V with Q and N. Then N pluses 1.

 For Thompson sampling, just return the Q value to its parent action value as a sample.

 Stop backpropagation until root node is reached.
 Then start selection again.